Corporate Governance

 Supervision and Compliance with SCG Packaging's Business Code of Conduct

 The Board of Directors has approved and enforced the SCGP Corporate Governance Handbook, which consists of structure and mechanisms for corporate governance and corporate governance policies and guidelines extending to the business ethics or SCGP’s Code of Conduct so that all full-time and special contract employees (SCGP does not employ part-time employees) have to comply.
 The Board of Directors supervises and acts as an excellent example for the management team.
 In addition, the Board of Directors assigned the Audit Committee and the Corporate Governance and Nomination Committee to oversight the operations in accordance with the governance, risk management, and control principles.
-The diagram below shows the corporate governance structure of SCG Packaging.
+Link to Corporate Governance Structure

 Communication